racinmat/PHPOgameBot/readme.md

 TODO
 -----
+- log doctrine queries, because the new level does not seem to be saved
 - add resources transferring to sending fleet command
 - refactor coordinates to be embeddable, not entity
 - add reading my planets temperature when temperature is not set (min = max = 0)